Breitenbush Hot Springs Retreat & Conference Center: Retreat and conference center

 Breitenbush is known for hosting many counterculture, holistic, spiritual, and New Age workshops; most of which are available to the public by advance reservation.
 Persons coming for their own meditative practice or for general recreation are also welcomed.
 The retreat center, in operation since 1981, was closed by fire on September 7, 2020.
 When operational, the center had access to hot spring-fed pools and tubs, steam sauna, meals, and staff-facilitated programming.
 There are more than 20 mi of adjacent trails available for hiking.
 Additional on-site facilities included a lodge, rustic guest cabins, tent platforms (in summer), walking labyrinth, meditative sanctuary, gift shop, and three workshop spaces, most of which were destroyed in the fire.

 Sustainability is an important value of the retreat center.
-The center is off-the-grid; all facilities are powered by means of a employee-maintained hydroelectric power plant (diesel generators serve as back-up).
+The center is off-the-grid; all facilities are powered by means of an employee-maintained hydroelectric power plant (diesel generators serve as back-up).
 Breitenbush is the largest private geothermal facility in the Pacific Northwest.
 The surrounding mountains prevent operation of cellphones and reception of non-satellite radio and television.